How

 and have clients from everywhere.
 Since our site

-a lot especially when our friends out number the
+has thousands of clicks and the market situation has changed drasitically especially when our friends out number the

 cartel and their threats have proven to be futile.